As an Amazon Associate we earn from qualifying purchases.

 When I think of a smooth tropical cocktail, I think of a Mai Tai.
-Unfortunately, I feel like we don’t take this classic drink seriously enough or give it enough credit.
-Too often, we associate the classic tropical Mai Tai with just a beach-side vacation or tiki-themed summer bbq.
+Unfortunately, I feel like I don’t take this classic drink seriously enough or give it enough credit.
+Too often, I associate the classic tropical Mai Tai with just a beach-side vacation or tiki-themed summer bbq.

-Instead, we should be thinking of it as a tropical punch for adults that can be had for numerous occasions and paired with several dishes.
-Only then can we start to appreciate the real versatility of such a simple cocktail.
+Instead, I should be thinking of it as a tropical punch for adults that can be had for numerous occasions and paired with several dishes.
+Only then can I start to appreciate the real versatility of such a simple cocktail.

 What is a Mai Tai?